-After a lateral ankle sprain, ligament injury occurs, but also neuromuscular structures surrounding the ankle joint are also affected.
-Following an ankle injury deficit in an individual’s ability to stabilize the ankle joint in dynamic conditions due to impairment in movement sense and awareness of the position of the ankle joint in space is due to damage to muscle mechanoreceptors.
+After a lateral sprain, ligament injury occurs, but also neuromuscular structures surrounding the ankle joint are also affected.
+Following an ankle injury deficit in an individual’s ability to stabilize the ankle joint in dynamic conditions due to impairment in movement sense and awareness of the position of the mortise joint in space is due to damage to muscle mechanoreceptors.

-The prognosis for Lateral Ankle Sprains
+The prognosis for lateral ankle sprains

-A recent study noted that the clinical outcomes or prognosis after lateral ankle sprain was not determined just by the severity of the injury.
+A recent study noted that the clinical outcomes or prognosis after lateral sprain was not determined just by the severity of the injury.
 Some individuals with simple injuries go on to have chronic problems, whereas some with complex injuries recovered fully in a short period.
-Evidence suggests that the severity of an ankle injury determined by imaging does not necessarily dictate the severity of symptoms and the prognosis for their recovery.
+Evidence suggests that the severity of an injury determined by imaging does not necessarily dictate the severity of symptoms and the prognosis for their recovery.
 (Bullock SA et al. 2018).

 When an injury appears severe with noted abnormalities on radiographs, the individuals are referred to the fracture clinic for further assessment and management.

-Most patients who visit emergency or physician’s office that have NO signs or evidence of a fracture, a conservative management approach is taken with the most common advice given to be
+For most patients who visit emergency or physician’s office that have NO signs or evidence of a fracture, a conservative management approach is taken with the most common advice given to be

-- PRICE (Protection, Rest, Ice, Compression, Elevation) NSAID’s to self-manage recovery at home.
+- PRICE (Protection, Rest, Ice, Compression, Elevation) NSAIDs to self-manage recovery at home.

 Ankle ligamentous sprain injury management, as mentioned, is mainly conservative.
-This approach may be sufficient for many, yet some individuals who go on to develop more persistent ankle issues or have a delayed recovery require further consultations and need referrals to Allied Health Professionals (Bullock SA et al. 2018).
+This approach may be sufficient for many, yet some individuals who go on to develop more persistent issues or have a delayed recovery require further consultations and need referrals to Allied Health Professionals (Bullock SA et al. 2018).

-Evidence-based clinical guidelines informed that though a short time of immobilization may help relieve pain and swelling.
+Evidence-based clinical guidelines informed that a short time of immobilization may help relieve pain and swelling.
 However, Immobilizing the joint in the absence of fracture or instability can result in joint stiffness, muscle atrophy and loss of proprioception.

-Post Ankle injury Rehabilitation through Physiotherapy
+Post ankle injury rehabilitation through physiotherapy

 There is grade A evidence showing that conservative ankle rehabilitation program produces substantial improvements in Health-Related Quality of Life for people with chronic ankle instability (Powden CJ et al. 2017)

 Several studies are supporting Proprioceptive training programs and balance training to be quite effective in reducing the recurrence of sprains.